bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Master Craft

 Whenever you spend a downtime round crafting an item, you benefit from completing the downtime round twice.
-You may spend trade goods instead of ⛁.
+You may spend trade goods as if they were ⛁.

 ## Outlaw